 Zámek 1, 674 01 Třebíč

 The Museum established in 1898 displays the history and nature of the Třebíč region.
-It is famous for collections of pipes, Moravian moldavites, minerals and rocks, as well a collection of nativity scenes.
+It is famous for collections of pipes, Moravian moldavites, minerals, and rocks, as well as the collection of nativity scenes.
 It annually stages events such as The Czech Republic Trade Fair of Museums or Pipe Smoking in Třebíč.
-The former Monastery and Basilica of St. Procopius and Jewish Quarter have been included in the List of UNESCO World Heritage Sites.
+The former Monastery and Basilica of St. Procopius and Jewish Quarter have been inscribed on UNESCO’s World Heritage List.

 Václavské náměstí 68, 115 79 Praha 1

 Founded in 1818, the National Museum is the largest and the third oldest in the Czech Republic.
-It houses vast collections that include all spheres of historical and natural scientific heritage: mineralogical, paleontological or anthropological, archaeological, ethnographical or musicological.
-It administrates fifteen buildings open to the public either inside or outside Prague.
+It houses vast collections that include all spheres of historical and natural heritage: mineralogical, paleontological or anthropological, archaeological, ethnographical or musicological.
+It operates fifteen buildings open to the public either inside or outside Prague.
 The Museum’s library is the second largest in the Czech Republic.
-The museum underwent extensive reconstruction and the Historic Building on Wenceslas Square was opened to the public again in the jubilee year 2018.
+The Museum’s Historical Building in Wenceslas Square was renovated 2011-2018.

 Nádražní okruh 31, 746 01 Opava

-The Silesian Museum opens imaginary gate into Silesia.
-The museum exhibits range from living creatures or inanimate nature, prehistory, history to art history.
+The Silesian Museum in Opava opens an imaginary gate to Silesia.
+The Museum houses exhibits ranging from living creatures or inanimate nature, prehistory, history to art history.
 Founded in 1814, it is the oldest public museum on the territory of today’s Czech Republic.
 It administers six museum buildings and complexes.
-The land Silesia itself is presented in an exhibition housed in the Historic Exhibition Building in Opava.
-Topics, such as defence or military science, are covered in expositions situated in the Hlučín-Darkovičky Czechoslovak Fortification Complex and the World War II Memorial in Hrabyně.
+The land Silesia itself is presented in the Historic Exhibition Building in Opava.
+Topics, such as defense or military science, are covered in expositions situated in the Hlučín-Darkovičky Czechoslovak Fortification Complex and the World War II Memorial in Hrabyně.
 An extensive collection of plants is grown in the Nový Dvůr Arboretum in Stěbořice.
-Literature is traced in the Petr Bezruč Memorial in Opava and the Petr Bezruč Chalet in Ostravice.
+Literature is on display in the Petr Bezruč Memorial in Opava and the Petr Bezruč Chalet in Ostravice.